jac7175/SWIFT-A/README.md

 ### Reproducing paper figures

 * Data may be downloaded by following [Data Download](#data-download)
+* To reproduce Figures 9 and 10, modify line 7 of [Figure9_10.py](paperFigures/Figures9_10.py) to point to passive file: 030224_105346.h5
-* To reproduce Figure (), modify line 8 of [envelopePlot.py](paperFigures/envelopePlot.py) to point to passive file: 030224_105346.h5
+* To reproduce Figure 11 and 12, modify line 8 of [Figure11_12.py](paperFigures/Figures11_12.py) to point to passive file: 022624_191850.h5
+* To reproduce Figure 13, modify line 10 of [Figure13.py](paperFigures/Figures13.py) to point to impact file: A7.h5
-* To reproduce Figure (), modify line 8 of [impactPlot.py](paperFigures/impactPlot.py) to point to syncronous impact file: C3.h5
+* To reproduce Figure 14, modify line 11 of [Figure14.py](paperFigures/Figures14.py) to point to impact file: C8.h5

 ## Authors

 John Case, jackcase97@gmail.com
+Andrew Barnard
+Daniel Brown

 ## Version History